Joe Ganim

 Joseph Peter Ganim (born October 21, 1959) is an American Democratic politician and former attorney who is the mayor of Bridgeport, Connecticut.
 He was elected mayor of the city six times, serving from 1991 to 2003, when he resigned after being convicted on federal felony corruption charges.
 In 2015, Ganim mounted a successful political comeback and was again elected Bridgeport mayor.
 Ganim was sworn in as mayor on December 1, 2015.
 Ganim has twice unsuccessfully sought the Democratic nomination for governor of Connecticut, running in 1994 and 2018.

-Ganim was reelected to a consecutive term in 2019, and is currently serving his seventh term as mayor of Bridgeport, Connecticut.
+Ganim was reelected to a consecutive term in 2019, and 2024, and is currently serving his seventh term as mayor of Bridgeport, Connecticut.

 Early life and education

 Ganim was born to George W. Ganim Sr. and Josephine Ganim of Easton, Connecticut.
+Ganim's paternal grandparents, Wanis Joseph Ganim and Rose Baghdadi, were Lebanese immigrants who opened a grocery store in Bridgeport.
+Ganim's mother was the daughter of Dimian Tarick, a Syrian immigrant and Anna DeBernardi, who moved to Bridgeport from Naples.
 Ganim's father was a prominent Bridgeport attorney and Republican Party loyalist who was a lieutenant of local Republican boss Ed Sandula.
 Ganim, on the other hand, became a Democrat.

 Ganim graduated from the University of Connecticut and received a J.D. degree in 1983 from the University of Bridgeport Law School (which later became Quinnipiac University School of Law).